ss3sim/ss3sim/cran-comments.md

-Adds citation to Description field as requested.
+Adds citation to Description field as requested in the format <doi:10.1371/journal.pone.0092725>.

 Fixes compatibility with soon to be released dplyr 0.6.0.